African Blood Brotherhood: Conflicts with Marcus Garvey and the Bureau of Investigation

 The ABB attempted to organize from inside the UNIA-ACL and advocated a policy of critical support for its leader, Marcus Garvey.
 ABB leaders Briggs and Claude McKay participated in the UNIA's 1920 and 1921 international conferences in New York.
 At the second conference, McKay arranged for Rose Pastor Stokes, a white leader of the Communist Party, to address the assembly.

 The ABB became highly critical of Garvey following the apparent failure of the Black Star Line and Garvey's July 1921 Atlanta meeting with Grand Kleagle Clarke of the Ku Klux Klan.
 In June 1922, The Crusader announced that it had become the official organ of the African Blood Brotherhood.
 Arguing that the UNIA was doomed unless it developed new leadership, the magazine sought to convert the UNIA's membership to the ABB.
 In seeking to replace the UNIA, the ABB competed with Randolph's socialist publication The Messenger, which had called for Garvey's expulsion from the United States.
 In return, Garvey called for his followers to disrupt meetings of these oppositional groups.

 In addition to the dispute with Garvey, Briggs and the ABB were targeted for investigation by police and federal law enforcement agencies.
 Historian Theodore Kornweibel reports that the government began manipulating radical organizations in conjunction with legal prosecution under the pretence of disrupting opposition to World War I. Following the end of the war, a government campaign against communists, anarchists, and other radicals was instituted at the direction of Attorney General A. Mitchell Palmer (himself the victim of two anarchist bomb attacks) in what came to be called the First Red Scare.
 Government agents were secretly planted in the UNIA, ABB and The Messenger.
 These agents provided intelligence to the Bureau of Investigation while in some case sabotaging meetings, and acting as agents provocateurs.

-The ABB enjoyed a period of notoriety following the Tulsa Riot of 1921.
+The ABB enjoyed a period of notoriety following the Tulsa race massacre of 1921.
 Tulsa had an ABB chapter and news reports credited the organization with inspiring resistance to racist attacks.
+See: The New York Times June 5th 1921.